-This page is for healthcare providers and medical professionals.
-For more general information, please see our public MRSA page.
+This page is for healthcare providers.
+For more general information, see our MRSA page.

-Methicillin-resistant Staphylococcus aureus (MRSA) is a type of bacteria resistant to many forms of antibiotics.
+Methicillin-resistant Staphylococcus aureus (MRSA) is a bacteria that is resistant to many antibiotics.
 Many people carry it in their nose or on their skin.
-Most infections affect the skin but MRSA can also infect other organs.
-Without treatment, infections can be life threatening, causing severe complications like sepsis or endocarditis.
+Most infections affect the skin.
+It can infect other organs, as well.
+Without treatment, infections can be life-threatening or cause severe complications like sepsis or endocarditis.

-Because of its resistance to typical antibiotics, it can be difficult to get rid of.
-Preventing MRSA infections is the easiest way to protect your patients and their families.
+Because MRSA is resistant to many antibiotics, it can be hard to get rid of.
+Preventing infection is the easiest way to protect patients and their families.

 MRSA is not a reportable condition.

-While not mandatory, all hospitals and some clinics and long-term care facilities have voluntarily reported MRSA-positive cultures since 2000.
-This information helps us track disease trends and understand MRSA prevalence in Pierce County.
+Though not mandatory, hospitals and some clinics and long-term care facilities report MRSA-positive cultures.
+This helps us track disease trends and understand MRSA prevalence in Pierce County.

-- What is Happening with MRSA in Pierce County?
-Antibiotic Commonsense, January 2013.
+- What's happening with MRSA in Pierce County?

 - Clinical practice guidelines for the treatment of methicillin-resistant Staphylococcus aureus infections.

 For patients and families

 - Living with MRSA booklet.